Hjartar

 Gas.
 Fills the hours nobody else can.
 And sets the price for everything else.

-Gas plants fire up when nothing cheaper can serve the load — typically the evening, when solar fades and demand rises.
-The Netherlands, Italy, the UK, and Germany run gas as a meaningful share of evening supply.
-France keeps it as a small block behind the nuclear floor.
-The Nordics barely use it; hydro covers their flexibility instead.
+Gas plants fire up when nothing cheaper can serve the load.
+Typically that's the evening, when solar fades and demand rises.
+The UK, Italy, Spain, the Netherlands, and Germany run gas as a meaningful share of evening supply.

-Before 2022, most of Europe's gas came through Russian pipelines at captive prices.
-Since the invasion of Ukraine, the continent has shifted to LNG shipped from the US, Qatar, and Norway.
-European gas now trades against the global LNG market.
-The 2026 Strait of Hormuz blockade is the live example: about 10% of European LNG passes through the strait from Qatar, and European gas prices have roughly doubled since Iran closed shipping in February.
-Smaller shocks — like a cold snap in Texas — feed through within days too.
+Before 2022, most of Europe's gas came through Russian pipelines at locked-in prices.
+Since the invasion of Ukraine, the continent buys liquefied natural gas (LNG) on the global market.
+The 2026 Strait of Hormuz blockade is the live test: Qatari flows are blocked, and European prices are up roughly 35%.

 Gas is no longer the volume-mover it was twenty years ago.
-Renewables and nuclear carry more megawatt-hours, and cheap renewable hours push gas plants out of the merit order more often — many now lean on capacity payments to cover fixed costs.
-But gas still sets the marginal price in most evening hours, which means every other plant in the auction is now indirectly exposed to global LNG prices.
+Renewables and nuclear carry more megawatt-hours, and cheap renewable hours push gas plants out of the merit order more often.
+Many now lean on standby payments to cover fixed costs.
+But gas still sets the wholesale price in most evening hours, which means every other plant in the auction is now indirectly exposed to global LNG prices.

 sources

-ENTSO-E Transparency Platform (natural gas + coal-gas generation per bidding zone, week of 20 Apr 2026) · marginal-price-setting framing from ENTSO-E System Operation Agreement commentary and EU ACER Annual Report on Gas and Electricity (directional) · Hormuz-crisis framing: shipping closure 28 Feb 2026 per Wikipedia 2026 Strait of Hormuz crisis aggregate; ~10% of EU LNG via Qatar/Hormuz per IEEFA (2025); European gas price ~90% rise since closure per US EIA April 2026 update · Where ENTSO-E coverage is incomplete (FI, IE, LV, NO5), missing hours are donor-filled from NL gas scaled to installed capacity.
+ENTSO-E Transparency Platform (natural gas + coal-gas generation per bidding zone, week of 27 Apr 2026) · marginal-price-setting framing from ENTSO-E System Operation Agreement commentary and EU ACER Annual Report on Gas and Electricity (directional) · Hormuz-crisis framing: shipping closure 28 Feb 2026 and European TTF +35% since closure per EIA 'International LNG prices rise amid Strait of Hormuz closure' (todayinenergy, 28 Apr 2026); ~10% of EU LNG via Qatar/Hormuz per IEEFA (2025) · Where ENTSO-E coverage is incomplete (FI, IE, LV, NO5), missing hours are donor-filled from NL gas scaled to installed capacity.
 Modeled zones render at reduced opacity.

 Nuclear.
 Stable baseload from a legacy fleet.